What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Introduction

-While it is possible that developers simply do not care enough to specify these behaviors, it is equally -- if not more -- likely that current engineering and evaluation practices make it difficult for developers to identify such underspecification until they have already led to issues in deployment (Section~\ref{sec:problem}).
+We define \textit{underspecification} as \textbf{the omission of essential requirements in a prompt, such that multiple valid but inconsistent behaviors remain possible.} While it is possible that developers simply do not care enough to specify these behaviors, it is equally -- if not more -- likely that current engineering and evaluation practices make it difficult for developers to identify such underspecification until they have already led to issues in deployment (Section~\ref{sec:problem}).
 Even if developers do not believe these behaviors must be explicitly defined, they may expect models to act consistently along these dimensions to support more stable user mental models of LLM applications, which is, however, not the case for many unspecified requirements (Figure~\ref{fig:overview}).

 In this work, we characterize (Section~\ref{sec:problem}) and empirically analyze (Section~\ref{sec:behaviors}) the problem of prompt underspecification.
-To systematically study the effects of underspecification, we curated a set of diverse requirements across 3 representative tasks, constructed a series of prompts that specify different subsets of the requirements, and evaluated each requirement's satisfaction rate with human-validated LLM-as-a-judge~\cite{zheng2023judging} on all prompts.
+To systematically study the problem, we curated a set of diverse requirements across 3 representative tasks, constructed a series of prompts that specify different subsets of the requirements, and evaluated each requirement's satisfaction rate with human-validated LLM-as-a-judge~\cite{zheng2023judging}.
 In total, we collected 8.4k data points of LLM+Prompts' aggregated behaviors on diverse requirements.
 Our analysis demonstrated that, \emph{while LLMs can indeed often (41.1\%) fill in the underspecification gap, their behaviors are rather inconsistent:} One version of an LLM may excel in fulfilling an unspecified requirement, but the next version can unexpectedly degrade by more than 20\%.
 This will be a problem for continuously developing, deploying, and maintaining LLM-powered applications reliably.